Layers

 Adjust the visibility

-Toggle the visibility of the layer using the eye button in the layer menu.
+Toggle the visibility of the layer using the button in the layer menu.
 Adjust the opacity using the opacity slider.
-Tapping on the decrease-opacity and increase-opacity icons will decrement or increment the value respectively.
+Tapping on the and icons will decrement or increment the value respectively.
 The current opacity is shown above the slider as a percentage value.

 Blending